midcontinentcontrols/kb/README.md

   - my-submodule # ./my-submodule/kindest.yaml

 build:
+  # Name of the Docker image to build.
+The tag is chosen
+  # by kindest, so only specify repo and image.
+  name: midcontinentcontrols/example-image

   # This module is built by Dockerfile.
 By default, it
   # will search for a Dockerfile in the same directory
   # as this kindest.yaml.
 Images may be built using